Fusion of Visual-Inertial Odometry with LiDAR Relative Localization for Cooperative Guidance of a Micro-Scale Aerial Vehicle: Introduction

 To the best of our knowledge, the proposed approach is the first solution to relative localization between heterogeneous \acp{UAV} based on \ac{lidar} and \ac{VIO} fusion.
+The key contribution of our work is to fuse the complementary strengths of \ac{lidar} (accuracy, robustness to environmental conditions) and cameras (low weight, size, cost, and power demand) in a single heterogeneous \ac{UAV} team.
 As shown in the experimental evaluation, such a setup provides accurate localization between the \acp{UAV} and enables precise guidance of the secondary \ac{UAV} with drifting \ac{VIO}.
-In a practical application, the proposed approach can be employed not only for guiding \acp{UAV} with minimal sensory payload under constant visibility but also for guiding less-capable \acp{UAV} through areas of sensory degradation.
-The raw data from our real-world experiments have been released online to provide data useful for developing similar relative localization approaches to the research community.
+In a practical application, the proposed approach can be employed for guiding less-capable \acp{UAV} with minimal sensory payload through areas of visual sensory degradation.

-The contributions of this work can be summarized as: \begin{itemize} \item a cooperative guidance approach enabling tracking desired trajectories defined in the primary \ac{UAV} reference frame while mitigating \ac{VIO} drift; \item a novel approach to \ac{UAV} relative localization based on a fusion of \ac{lidar} and \ac{VIO} ego-motion data, which provides a common reference frame for a team of heterogeneously localized \acp{UAV}; \item a method for accurately estimating the time-varying relative transformation between the different reference frames of the \acp{UAV}, able to quickly react to the coordinate frame drift while taking into account possible false detections and measurement delays. \end{itemize}
+The contributions of this work can be summarized as: \begin{itemize} \item A novel approach to \ac{UAV} relative localization based on the fusion of \ac{lidar} and \ac{VIO} ego-motion data, which provides a common reference frame for a team of heterogeneously localized \acp{UAV}.
+Unlike existing solutions that rely on homogeneous sensors or lower-accuracy modalities, our approach leverages the high precision of 3D \ac{lidar} to achieve accurate relative localization.
+The proposed method enables accurate estimation of the time-varying relative transformation between the different reference frames of the \acp{UAV}, and is able to quickly react to the coordinate frame drift while taking into account possible false detections and measurement delays. \item A cooperative guidance strategy utilizing the relative localization that allows the secondary \ac{UAV} to track desired trajectories defined in the primary \ac{UAV} reference frame while mitigating \ac{VIO} drift. \item The raw data from our real-world experiments have been released online to provide a unique dataset useful for experimental verification of such relative localization approaches to the research community. \end{itemize}